Maski: Other findings

 The excavations indicated that the region was occupied across four different cultural periods; Period I: Neolithic-Chalcolithic, Period II: Megalithic, Period III: Early historical and Period IV: Medieval.
 In Period I, microliths and blades made of agate, chert, carnelian and opal are found.
 Ornamental beads of agate, coral, shell and other materials are also found.
 Dull-grey ware and painted-buff ware pottery are found, some of which were painted with linear patterns.
 Animal remains of cattle, buffalo, sheep and goat are also found.
 Period II saw the introduction of iron and five different forms of burials were discovered.
 Lances, ferrules, daggers and arrowheads were found, apart from beads of gold and terracotta objects.
 The pottery of Period II consisted of the megalithic red-and-black ware, all-black ware and red-slipped ware, some of which had graffiti on them.
 Coins were discovered in the Period III which also saw the use of Russet-coated painted ware.
 The earliest specimens of Indian glass were also discovered at Maski.
 A cylinder seal has also been found here.

 Transport

 Maski is well connected by road.
-It lies on Bangalore-Gulbarga road.
-Maski ia around 425 km from Bangalore, 80 km from Raichur and 24 km from Sindhanur.
+It lies on Bengaluru-Kalaburagi road.
+Maski is around 425 km from Bengaluru, 80 km from Raichur and 24 km from Sindhanuru.
 Maski can be reached by KSRTC buses from all Major towns and cities in Karnataka.
 Raichur Junction, 80 km away, is the nearest railway station and Gangavathi Approximate driving distance between Gangavathi and Maski is 74 km or 46 miles.